OctopusDeploy/docs/src/pages/docs/getting-started/best-practices/environments-and-deployment-targets-and-roles.md

 :::

 :::div{.hint}
 Assigning multiple target tags to a deployment step results in an OR statement.
-For example, adding the target tag `octo-petshop-api` to the deployment process and deploying to the **development** enviornment will result in the filtering logic to be:
+For example, adding the target tag `octo-petshop-api` to the deployment process and deploying to the **development** environment will result in the filtering logic to be:

 All servers in the **development** environment AND the servers with the target tags `hello-world-api` OR `octo-petshop-api`.